“Creativity is Intelligence Having Fun” Albert Einstein

 Thank you so much for the Teen/Tween photography lessons.
 Brooke absolutely enjoyed the classes and stoked her flame for photography.
 Brian

-Each week will be jam-packed with creative exercises including a mix of left brain and right brain activities.
+Each week of teen photography lessons will be jam-packed with creative exercises including a mix of left brain and right brain activities.
 Below is a summary of the schedule:

 - Weeks 1 – 6 Learn the basics of how to operate a DSLR camera, including aperture and shutter priorities, focus, metering modes and white balance.
 Practice shooting outdoors.